weaveworks/weave-gitops-docs/docs/getting-started.md

   - This allows you to specify a particular folder with a repository, should the repo contain more than a single applications deployment manifests.
 - Branch: (**should not require changing**)

 Click **Submit** in the bottom right of the form.
-This will result in an error as we have not recently authenicated with GitHub, and we are not yet authorized to raise a pull request against your repository.
+This will result in an error as we have not recently authenticated with GitHub, so we are not yet authorized to raise a pull request against your repository.

 Click **Authenticate with GitHub** within the error message as shown below: